-Get to know the meaning of the card Seven of Wands
+Learn the meaning of the Seven of Wands Tarot card

 The Seven of Wands shows a man wearing a green tunic standing on a hill.
 He is holding a club, which he is swinging to defend himself from an attack.
 The people in front of him are holding the other six wands, which are pointing at the man.
 Despite the threatening situation, he appears to be in control, and the card itself confirms this through the symbolism of the calm sky before him.
 The Seven of Wands indicates a moment of fighting to defend your cause, in which you must show determination but also strong character.
 The person depicted on the card has already won the victory depicted on the previous Six of Wands card, and now it is time to defend your position.
 For this reason, the Seven of Wands indicates a moment when you may face criticism or even jealousy from the community around you.
 However, your position is not particularly under threat, and all you need to do is to successfully and steadily fend off incoming attacks.
 The card portends a good plan of action, and situations that are fully under your control.
 The Seven of Wands is a battle against adversity, but with a very good chance of winning.